Bruce T. Gourley is the Executive-Director of the Baptist History and Heritage Society.

 Bruce is also an award-winning, semi-professional photographer whose work has been widely published and is available for sale at Fine Art America.

 Bruce lives near Bozeman, Montana with his wife, Debra, and daughter, Elizabeth.
-He currently serves on the Nominating Committee of the national Cooperative Baptist Fellowship and is moderator of the Cooperative Baptist Fellowship from the West Region.
+He currently serves on the Nominating Committee of the national Cooperative Baptist Fellowship and is a former moderator of CBF West.
 Prior to his work with the Center for Baptist Studies and Baptist History and Heritage Society, Bruce served as a campus minister for the Yellowstone Baptist Association in Billings, Montana, while teaching church history and New Testament at Yellowstone Baptist College in Billings.